IAmMoltony/pixiv-monitor/README.md

 *This is an experimental branch that replaces `pixivpy3` with the Pixiv AJAX API, to mitigate things like rate limits.*

+**update: using ajax eventually makes cloudflare catch up so that won't work**

 pixiv-monitor is a Python script for monitoring Pixiv artist galleries, so you can stay up-to-date on your favorite anime pictures.

 It even has RSS support.
 It's pretty basic, but works.